3 Venezuelans plead guilty for aiding anti-Maduro plot

 Sequea and his co-defendant Capt.
 Juven Sequea are the older brothers of the confessed commander of the failed May 3 incursion, Capt.
 Antonio Sequea, who is jailed in the Venezuelan capital of Caracas.
 The third person pleading guilty, Rayder Ruso, is a civilian who has long sought Maduro’s armed overthrow.

-The single crime to which the men pleaded guilty is punishable from 6 to 10 years in prison.
-But under Colombian law they can be released on parole or placed under house arrest if sentenced to lesser than 8 years, meaning the men are likely to be freed in exchange for cooperation.
+As part of the plea bargain agreement - which the judge is expected to ratify later this month - the men have accepted a single charge that is punishable from 6 to 10 years in prison.
+But under Colombian law they can be released on parole or placed under house arrest if sentenced to lesser than 8 years, meaning the men could be freed in exchange for cooperation.
 Previously the men, who have been jailed since their arrest six months ago, had been charged with providing military training to illegal armed groups, a more serious offense punishable of up to 30 years in jail.

+None of the men participated in the failed raid, having abandoned the secret camps in northern Colombia where the rebels were gathering, in some cases months before it was launched.
+Testimony from other Venezuelan deserters, one of whom was arrested transporting a weapon and a large number of cellular phones, nonetheless placed each of the men in leadership positions of the plot alongside Goudreau and the plot’s ringleader, retired Venezuelan Army Gen. Cliver Álcala.

-A fourth defendant in the Colombian investigation, Yacsy Álvarez, has repeatedly professed her innocence and accused Colombian authorities of being in constant contact with the plot’s ringleader, retired Venezuelan Army Gen. Cliver Álcala.
+A fourth defendant in the Colombian investigation, Yacsy Álvarez, has repeatedly professed her innocence and accused Colombian authorities of being in constant contact with Álcala.
 But she faces an additional charge of arms trafficking for allegedly helping smuggle weapons to the volunteer army.

 Álvarez served as Goudreau’s translator during his visits to Colombia and the two opened an affiliate of his small Florida security firm Silvercorp, in mid-2019.
 It listed its address at an upscale hotel in Barranquilla, according to Colombian public records.